 For more severe cases and those that require medical stabilization and weight restoration, residential programs are considered the norm.
 These programs typically last 30 or more days, depending on the progress the client makes during that time.
 Residential programs provide 24/7 coverage and support for people trying to overcome their disordered selves.

 Outpatient or day treatment is also an option.
 These programs can act as a step-down treatment for people who have finished residential treatment, or they can act as standalone programs.
-In the COVID-19 pandemic world, virtual day treatment has become a popular and viable option.
+Virtual day treatment has become a popular and viable option.

 What Should I Expect in Treatment?